janakerman/flux-demo-branch-release/README.md

 A manifest repo acting as a tenant within [flux-demo-branch-admin](https://github.com/janakerman/flux-demo-branch-admin).

 Downsides:
+* All services in this repo are release together.
+It's not possible for a
-* Merging to a test branch
+* Promoting a service to test

 ## Adding a new service